Vincent Czyz: Biography

 Vincent Czyz was born in Orange, New Jersey and raised in nearby East Orange.
 He graduated in 1981 as the salutatorian of his class at Lakeland Regional High School.

 He received a B.A. from the Rutgers University in New Brunswick, New Jersey, an M.A. from Columbia University, and an M.F.A. from Rutgers-Newark.
 He lived in Istanbul, Turkey for seven years, teaching English at several Turkish universities.
 He also taught creative writing at The College of New Jersey.
-He lives in Jersey City, New Jersey with his wife, Neslihan, and their son, Rainier.
+He lives in Jersey City, New Jersey with his wife, Neslihan, and their son.
 His older brother is former American boxer, light-heavyweight champion Bobby Czyz.

 Writing

-Czyz is the author of an acclaimed short story collection, two novels, and the latest, a collection of essays.
-His short stories and essays have appeared in numerous journals, magazines, and several anthologies, including, the New England Review, Shenandoah, AGNI, The Massachusetts Review, Georgetown Review, Tin House, The Arts Fuse, Tampa Review, Boston Review, Copper Nickel, Southern Indiana Review, Skidrow Penthouse, and a contribution in the festschrift collection Stories for Chip (2015).
-In his prefatory note to Adrift in a Vanishing City, Samuel R. Delany characterizes Czyz’s short story collection as, "a small landmark in the sedimentation of new form in fiction".
-Czyz estimates that he did 7,000 pages of research for his novel, The Christos Mosaic, which, according to American New Testament scholar Robert M. Price, included “genuine, radical biblical scholarship in a beautifully rendered adventure full of unforgettable characters, set in exotic locales vividly and poetically described”.
+Czyz is the author of a short story collection, two novels, and a collection of essays.
+His short stories and essays have appeared in journals, magazines, and several anthologies, including, the New England Review, Shenandoah, AGNI, The Massachusetts Review, Georgetown Review, Tin House, The Arts Fuse, Tampa Review, Boston Review, Copper Nickel, Southern Indiana Review, Skidrow Penthouse, and a contribution in the festschrift collection Stories for Chip (2015).
+In his prefatory note to Adrift in a Vanishing City, Samuel R. Delany characterizes Czyz's short story collection as, "a small landmark in the sedimentation of new form in fiction".
+Czyz's novel, The Christos Mosaic, is described by the American New Testament scholar Robert M. Price as including "genuine, radical biblical scholarship in a beautifully rendered adventure full of unforgettable characters, set in exotic locales vividly and poetically described".